The 6 Most Beautiful Places in Dolomites, Italy

 46° 37′ N, 12° 18′ E

-Tre Cime di Lavaredo, also known as Drei Zinnen, are three impressive mountain peaks and probably the most famous peaks in the Alps.
-It is such a jaw dropping place and therefore not surprising that they are the symbol of the dolomites UNESCO world heritage site.
+Tre Cime di Lavaredo, or Drei Zinnen in German, are three impressive mountain peaks and probably the most famous peaks in the Alps.
+It is such a jaw-dropping place, and therefore not surprising that they are the symbol of the Dolomites UNESCO World Heritage site.
+To get to the Drei Zinnen you’ll have to take a 7-kilometer-long toll road.
+The toll booth is just past Lago d’Antorno.
+From here, you drive along a scenic route up to Rifugio Auronzo.
+From summer 2025, you’ll need to book online to drive and park at Tre Cime di Lavaredo.

 Practical